mkudzia/c4l-workshop-2016/outline.md

 4. To move to another directory:
 	* If you just want to move up one directory, type ```cd Desktop``` and then type ```ls``` again
 	* If you want to move up several directories, type ```cd Desktop/(your folder name here)```
+	* IMPORTANT SAFETY TIP: If your directory or file name has spaces in it, Terminal will not let you navigate to or open it.
 5. If you want to re-use a command you just typed, hit the up arrow to cycle back through previously typed commands
 6. If you want to auto-complete a directory or filename, hit tab after you've typed part of the name
 7. If you want to go back to the "bottom" directory, type ```cd``` with nothing after it
 8. If you just want to go back "down" one directory, type ``` cd ..```

 ### Windows:

 ## Installing a Programming Language: Python 3.5.1